codio-templates/processing-demo/.guides/content/Method-Overriding-abe5.md

 ## What is Polymorphism?

-Polymorphism is a concept in object-oriented programming in which a single interface that takes different forms (polymorphism means "many forms").
+Polymorphism is a concept in object-oriented programming in which a single interface takes different forms (polymorphism means "many forms").
 Often this means similar operations are grouped together with the same name.
 However, these operations with the same name will produce different results.
 You have already encountered a few examples of polymorphism.
 Enter the following code into the IDE.

 ```java
     //add code below this line